FaridKaveh/MoranSimulator/README.md

    POPULATION = 10, EVENTS = 100, RUNS = 1000
    <S> = 74
 ```
 Here S is the total number of mutations occuring among the population throughout all events. <S\> is the average of this quantity across the 1000 runs.
+If you want to change what is being calculated, you can go into main and change it to calculate your favourite statistic.